usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.2.5 Key Management Key {#s-4-2-2-5}
 This key **MAY** be generated on the PIV Card or imported to the card.
-If present, the cryptographic operations that use the key management key **SHALL** be available through the contact and virtual contact interfaces of the PIV Card and **SHALL NOT** be available through the contactless interface of the PIV Card.
+If present, the cryptographic operations that use the key management key **SHALL** be available through the contact interface and **MAY** additionally be available over the virtual contact interface of the PIV Card.
+Operations that use the key management key **SHALL NOT** be available through the contactless interface of the PIV Card.
 Private key operations **MAY** be performed using an activated PIV Card without explicit user action (e.g., the PIN need not be supplied for each operation).